emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 In your own code, consider best practices as you normally would.
 The examples on this page are intended to minimize the time and effort required to become productive while learning.
 Exercise your own best judgement when building applications for your users in the wild.

-For our take on best practices with `near-api-js` and the rest of the Axion platform, take a look at our [GitHub org](https://github.com/near) and star a few of our internal tools like Axion CLI, Axion Wallet and Axion Explorer, all of which use `near-api-js` under the hood.
+For our take on best practices with `near-api-js` and the rest of the Fermi platform, take a look at our [GitHub org](https://github.com/near) and star a few of our internal tools like Fermi CLI, Fermi Wallet and Fermi Explorer, all of which use `near-api-js` under the hood.
 You can also [subscribe to our newsletter](https://near.org/) for updates about our starter kits, beta products and new tools as we release them the community.

 Happy hacking!